lambdacubed/genetic-algorithm/README.txt

 Simply run data_acquisition_functions.py

+HOW TO SEND VOLTAGES TO THE MIRROR OR TEST INDIVIDUAL ACTUATORS Simply run Set_voltages.py

 HOW TO SET UP A NEW DATA ACQUISITION DEVICE
 1) Create a folder for your new device
 2) Within that folder, create a properties.ini file formatted the same as the other .ini files.